D. C. Fontana: Story editing

 Fontana saw a position on a Marine Corps-based series called The Lieutenant and applied; Fontana began working as a secretary for producer Del Reisman.
-Around this time, she adopted the gender-blind pen name D. C. Fontana for her writing, to prevent her pitches being prejudged on the basis of her gender, as she was one of the few female writers at NBC at the time.
+Around this time, she adopted the gender-blind pen name D.C.
+Fontana for her writing, to prevent her pitches being prejudged on the basis of her sex, as she was one of the few female writers at NBC at the time.
 The Lieutenant was created by Gene Roddenberry, whom she ended up working directly for after his secretary fell ill.
 After finding out she wanted to become a writer, Roddenberry encouraged her.
 In 1964, she published her first novel, a Western called Brazos River, with Harry Sanford.
 The Lieutenant ran for one season.

 After the series was canceled, Roddenberry began work on Star Trek, and Fontana was introduced to science fiction, which had not been a previous interest of hers.
 Following encouragement from associate producer Robert H. Justman, and as she had been working on the show from the start of the development, Roddenberry assigned her the task of writing a teleplay on an idea he had for an episode called "The Day Charlie Became God".
 She worked the premise into the script for "Charlie X", although she gave Roddenberry the story credit and only took the teleplay credit for herself.
 It was broadcast as the second episode of the series.
 Although this was an adapted story, she also wrote "Tomorrow Is Yesterday" from her own idea.
-By the middle of the first season Steve Carabatsos, the story editor, had already left the production, and it seemed that the second editor, John D. F. Black, was also looking to leave, so Roddenberry gave Fontana the task of rewriting the episode "This Side of Paradise".
+By the middle of the first season Steve Carabatsos, the story editor, had already left the production, and it appeared that the second editor, John D. F. Black, was also planning to leave, so Roddenberry gave Fontana the task of rewriting the episode "This Side of Paradise".
 Both Roddenberry and the network were satisfied with Fontana's work, and she became the new story editor instead of Roddenberry's secretary in September 1966.